 You can learn about 10 more ways you can address your bloating here!

-This can be another major sign of Estrogen Dominance and/or some type of gut dysbiosis.
-You must be pooping every day to properly detox.
+This can be another major sign of Estrogen Dominance and/or some gut dysbiosis.
+You must be pooping every day to detox properly.
 What you can do to reduce your constipation is:

 - Address Any Gut Dysbiosis